arunraj2017/TomTom/README.md

-# TomTom
+# Programming Exercise
-TomTom programmng exercise
+programmng exercise

 The submission is evaluated based on following:
 Proper use of object oriented design to ensure extendibility.
 As an example, how much would the design have to change if 10 new patterns were to be added?